-Each spring, the topic of pay equity, aka equal pay for equal work, rears its ugly head in accordance with Equal Pay Day, typically at the beginning of April.
+Each spring, the topic of pay equity, aka equal pay for equal work, rears its ugly head in accordance with Equal Pay Day, typically in early spring.
 And with the annual “celebration,” for a lack of a better word, comes a lot of misinformation.
 The most common falsehood is that the gender pay gap doesn’t exist— research refutes that one easily —but there are a few others, some subtle, some not so much.

 Let’s separate fact from fiction and dispel some of the myths surrounding this ongoing conversation and call-to-action for women.

-For more than two decades, Equal Pay Day has been day in April per the National Committee on Pay Equity.
-The first national equal pay day in the United States was in 1996 and has since been a rallying cry and reminder as to how far into the year women need to work to earn what (white) men earned in the previous year.
+For more than two decades, Equal Pay Day has been a day in early spring per the National Committee on Pay Equity.
+The first national Equal Pay Day in the United States was in 1996 and has since been a rallying cry and reminder as to how far into the year women need to work to earn what (white) men earned in the previous year.
 The catch?
 It’s an average of pay across all ethnicities, so it overstates what most women of color are making and more closely aligns with what white women make.
 Here’s what that breakdown actually looks like:

-All 50 U.S. states have their own equal pay legislation.
+2. All 50 U.S. states have their own equal pay legislation

 Do not fall for this one.
 For decades now, more women have been going to college than men, and as for education beyond undergrad, just look at the number of women earning doctoral degrees.
 Based on research from the Council of Graduate Schools, 2017 marked the ninth consecutive year in which women earned more doctoral degrees than men.
 That year, nearly 80,000 doctoral degrees were awarded and women earned about 42,000 of them (53 percent of the total) compared to 37,000 for men.
 Is there a doctor in the house?
 There most definitely is.

-Women would make more if they chose high-paying careers.
+4. Women would make more if they chose high-paying careers

-Women cannot earn equal pay because of extended time away from the workforce.
+5. Women cannot earn equal pay because of extended time away from the workforce

-Congress passed national legislation to support equal pay.
+6. Congress passed national legislation to support equal pay

-The last piece of legislation dealing with sex discrimination as it pertains to compensation was in 1963.
+The last piece of legislation dealing with gender discrimination as it pertains to compensation was in 1963.
 Although the Lilly Ledbetter Act, passed in 2009, helps to protect against pay discrimination, there is more work to be done.
-In January 2019, the Paycheck Fairness Act was re-introduced and passed the House.
+In January 2019, the Paycheck Fairness Act was reintroduced and passed the House.
 The proposed law requires employers to report information such as job salaries, promotions, and dismissals to the federal government, broken down by gender and race.
-To that we say, “Your move, Senate.”
+It has yet to pass in the Senate.